 Nurturing Committee and Permanent Nurturers

 The Nurturing Committee is a group of Young Friends (accompanied by the Youth Programs Assistant) who hold a care for the well-being of individuals and the community with particular attention to worship sharing at gatherings.
 Nurturing Committee meets during lunch at most gatherings – any interested Young Friend may attend these meetings.
-Additionally, a group of Permanent Nurturers who are able and committed to caring for the community are discerned each year.
-This group attends Nurturing Committee during gatherings and engages in caring for the community between gatherings in concert with the Young Friends Program Coordinator and Youth Programs Assistant.
+Additionally, a group of Permanent Nurturers who are able and committed to caring for the community is discerned each year.
+This group attends Nurturing Committee during gatherings and engages in caring for the community between gatherings in concert with the Young Friends program staff, the Facilitator and Assistant.

-The Young Friends Clerks serve as the youth leadership team of the Young Friends community, communicating regularly with the Coordinator between gatherings, and assisting to prepare and lead various aspects of the gatherings, like opening program,.
+The Young Friends Clerks serve as the youth leadership team of the Young Friends community, communicating regularly with the program Facilitator and Assistant between gatherings, and assisting to prepare and lead various aspects of the gatherings, like an opening program.
 Young Friends annually discerns clerks for a number of different potential positions:

-Clerk – The Young Friends Clerk or co-Clerks have care for the Young Friends Business Meeting, which take place during at least four gatherings throughout the year.
+- Clerk – The Young Friends Clerk or co-Clerks have cared for the Young Friends Business Meeting, which takes place during at least four gatherings throughout the year.
 The Clerk can also serve as a representative of the Young Friends community, speaking for it at Annual Sessions or in meetings with others in the PYM community.

-Recording Clerk – The Recording Clerk works in concert with the Clerk(s) to prepare the Young Friends Business Meeting and is responsible for taking minutes at Business Meetings and submitting them to the Coordinator
+- Recording Clerk – The Recording Clerk works in concert with the Clerk(s) to prepare the Young Friends Business Meeting and is responsible for taking minutes at Business Meetings and submitting them to the program Facilitator.